Healthy Recipes Blog

 Instructions

-Freezing the mixture briefly before shaping the balls makes it much easier to shape them.
-Make sure to freeze it in a shallow layer so that the mixture sets evenly.
-The edges will still be harder than the center.
+1. Freezing the mixture briefly before shaping the balls makes it much easier to shape them.
+It's best to freeze the mixture in a shallow layer so that it sets evenly.
+Even so, you can expect the edges to be harder than the center.
+Even after freezing the mixture, shaping the balls is a bit messy, so you can wear food-grade disposable gloves if you wish.

 Can I use reduced-fat cream cheese?